pardeike/Rimworld-Doorstop/README.md

 Companion implementation to [Unity Doorstop](https://github.com/NeighTools/UnityDoorstop).

+# Why use it

+The reason this project exists is that RimWorld loads mods by first loading their dll into a byte[] and then load the bytes as an assembly.
+This usually breaks the relation between the dll and its pdb file and as a result breakpoints won't be active and useable.
+The code in the repository fixes this by patching the load mechanics with Harmony so the dll's are loaded by pointing out the dll file.

 # How to use

 First, install Unity Doorstop by downloading their latest release and put the file `winhttp.dll` and `doorstop_config.ini` in the root directory of RimWorld.
 The default location of the directory is usually `C:\Program Files (x86)\Steam\steamapps\common\RimWorld`.